At Rosalind Franklin University of Medicine and Science, a private institution in North Chicago, Illinois, space limitations were inhibiting growth.

 - Expand the development of globally significant medical therapies

-- Accelerate the translation scientific discoveries into real-life therapies
+- Accelerate the translation of scientific discoveries into real-life therapies

 - Accommodate startups and biotechnology firms alongside academic researchers